 Dove has experienced a lot of change and growth this year.
 Aside from their work with alumni, DOVE moved to a bigger location and welcomed Zak, a close friend of Tenth, as their new intern.
-Zak will be working with many of the kids in the Onyx program, more on his story to come in future posts.
+Zak helped develop momentum in the after school program, where more than 100 kids are now enrolled.

 All the best,